Our Story

 Director

-“I have been a director at Project: WILD C.I.C. since August 2017 and have had the pleasure of knowing Nick from childhood.
-I assist with the undertaking of reptile surveys, fundraising and as a sounding board for new ideas and projects.
-I am originally from rural Suffolk, but I am currently working as a full-time planning officer in Worcestershire where I assist in the delivery of sustainable development.
-I am proud to be a part of the Project: WILD team as it seeks to engage more young people with the natural world.”
+“I have been a director at Project: WILD C.I.C. since its inception and have had the pleasure of knowing Nick since childhood.
+Along with conducting the reptile surveys, I’m involved in the regular planning of the organisation and am able to use my knowledge and experience as a Planning Officer to assist with bid writing and mapping out the organisation’s future development.
+I am proud to be a part of the Project: WILD team as it seeks to engage more people with the natural world.”

 Our Volunteers

-Our team of more than 35 committed, brilliant and generous volunteers are essential to keeping the wheels turning!
+Our team of committed, brilliant and generous volunteers are essential to keeping the wheels turning!
 As a not-for-profit organisation, without volunteer efforts the projects we run, services we deliver, and our ambitions to grow and reach more people would grind to a halt.
-Our Volunteers help run all our projects, design activities, organise environmental surveys, manage our online presence and much much more!
+Volunteers help deliver our projects, design activities, organise environmental surveys and much much more!
 The one commonality with all our volunteers is a huge love for nature and a passion for improving mental health and wellbeing.
 If you think you would be an asset to our team, get in touch and see how you can help us inspire a generation of thoughtful conservationists!

 Private Supporters